 OSHA's Wichita Area Office cited Land O Lakes Purina Feed, LLC, for three serious, one repeat serious, and one repeat other than serious violations.

 - The employer failed to implement housekeeping procedures to prevent grain dust accumulation in priority and non-priority areas.
 In some areas, more than five inches of dust had accumulated.

 "Falls are one of the leading causes of death in the workplace," said Judy Freeman, OSHA's area director in Wichita.

 Proposed penalties total $40,200.

 Landfried Paving Inc. Exposes Workers to Dangerous Trench Cave-in Hazards

 On October 1, 2015, OSHA opened an inspection after the Pennsylvania Department of Environmental Protection notified the agency of hazardous conditions at the construction site of a new parking garage, where the company was installing drainage catch basins.
 OSHA investigators found Landfried exposed workers to the risk of a cave-in for four days while they installed drainage catch basins.
-Workers were inside an unprotected excavation at least seven-feet deep with steep, vertical walls.
-The company was cited for these hazards.

 Proposed penalties total $18,800.